How long do your customers stay customers? That’s what your customer retention rate (CRR) measures: the rate you keep customers over time.

 Pretty straight forward, right?

 That’s a big question—that doesn’t have a clear answer.
-A software as a service (SaaS) company that uses a monthly subscription model is going to have a much different retention rate than an accounting firm that does 90% of their business during one month of the year.
-SaaS customers usually pay automatically at regular and predictable intervals, whereas most accounting firms’ clients usually only need accounting services once a year.
-So while an accounting firm’s quarterly CRR will be comparatively low, it doesn’t paint an accurate picture of how it’s actually doing.
+For instance, a software as a service (SaaS) company that uses a monthly subscription model is going to have a much different retention rate than an accounting firm that does 90% of their business during one month of the year.

 For most industries, CRR sits below 20%2.
 The media and finance customer retention rate is at about 25%.
 And online businesses like e-commerce and SaaS companies have a customer retention rate that hovers higher at around 35%.
 (Learn more about e-commerce customer service.)